Shopify/ui-extensions/packages/checkout-ui-extensions/src/components/Select/content/guidelines.md

 ## Best practices

-- Use for selecting between 4 or more pre-defined options
+- Use this component when a customer needs to choose between four or more predefined options.
-- Should have a default option selected whenever possible
-- Use “Select” as a placeholder option only if there’s no logical default option
+- Have a default option selected whenever possible.
+Use “Select” as placeholder text if there’s no logical default option.